-The online booking process with BridgeClimb is very easy.
-There are various climb types and the cost of the Bridge Climb depends on the type and the timings of the climb.
+The online booking process with BridgeClimb is very easy and seamless.
+There are various climb types and the cost of the Bridge Climb depends on the type and timings of the climb.

 - Address: 3 Cumberland St, The Rocks NSW 2000.

 On the day of the climb

 The Climb was divided into four systematic stages.
-The Day Climb had a total of about 1,300 steps with eight set of ladders and it took us about 3.5 hours to complete the climb.
+The climb had a total of about 1,300 steps with eight set of ladders and it took us about 3.5 hours to complete the climb.

 - Stage One was the registration process at the front desk, after which we were approached by a Climb Leader.